-The Clinton Community College library provides access to quality information sources in traditional and electronic formats to support the information needs of students, staff and community patrons.
-Through the college's participation in PrairieCat, library patrons have access to 9 million items available in the greater Quad City and Northern Illinois academic and public libraries.
-The library Web Site is www.eicc.edu/library and our phone number is 563-244-7046.
+The Clinton College library provides access to quality information sources in traditional and electronic formats to support the information needs of students, staff, and community patrons.
+Through the college's participation in RiverShare Libraries, patrons have access to over 2 million items available in area academic and public libraries.
+The library Web site is www.eicc.edu/library and our phone number is 563-244-7046.